 We offer seasonal programs for all levels in Teton County, and are working hard to support Native American communities through outreach.
 In addition, we aim to build a bridge for athletes, mostly of color, to compete on a competitive team, represent Wyoming on a national level, and possibly join a world stage.
 While our kids are bettering their board skills, they’re gaining the knowledge and independence that leads to lifelong learning and success.
 After this season, CTF will have helped over 600 children who would otherwise not have access to these sports.
 In turn, we strive to foster inclusive environments where all can thrive and feel a sense of belonging.
 We are devoted to making sure no child is stuck inside, and every child has the opportunity to get out and carve their own future.

 The founder of Carving the Future, Adam Dowell, knows all too well how a little help can go a long way.
-When Adam was in the 4th grade his true passion was unclear and was an enthusiast of all sports.
-Being the youngest child of 4 kids, his parents felt the burden of how expensive it is when all the children are involved in sports.
+He was the youngest child of 4 kids in Teton County, and his parents felt the financial challenges that come with growing kids playing a multitude of sports.

 Little did this man know that this would change the entire course of Adam’s life.
 By the time Adam reached 9th grade he already had his first sponsors and knew what he wanted.
 He wanted to pursue professional snowboarding.
 Which lead to a run of 15 years of traveling the world and experiencing some of the most beautiful places and experiences.

 One little act of kindness from this man created an entire future for Adam.
-This is the mission of Carving The Future, to empower young athletes with opportunity to snowboard, wherever that may lead them.
+This is the mission of Carving The Future, to empower young athletes with opportunity to snowboard and skateboard, wherever that may lead them.